Habib-Ibrahim/ALFADEL/README.md

 > **Important:** the public repository contains the ALFADEL software code but **does not include the lexical resources or controlled corpus used during development and testing**.
 See [Resource provenance and copyright](#resource-provenance-and-copyright) and [PROVENANCE.md](PROVENANCE.md).

+## Citation

+If you use ALFADEL in your research, please cite:

+Habib Ibrahim. *ALFADEL: A lexicon-aware environment for correcting Arabic OCR/HTR and editing historical orthography*.
+Version 0.1.2.
+Zenodo, 2026. https://doi.org/10.5281/zenodo.22066579

 ## Screenshots

 ### Main interface